-You are eligible to participate in the Plan if you are an employee whose employment under a collective bargaining agreement or participation agreement requires contributions on your behalf.
-Your participation will begin on the date on which you first complete an Hour of Service for an Employer for which your Employer is required to contribute to the Plan.
-You should complete enrollment and beneficiary forms when you begin participating.
+You are eligible to participate in the plan if you are an employee whose employment under a collective bargaining agreement requires contributions on your behalf, or are a common-law employee of the Union or another entity whose participation has been approved by the Trustees.
+Your participation will begin on ~~the later of July 1, 1991, or~~ the date on which you first complete an Hour of Service for the Employer.
+You should complete enrollment and beneficiary forms when you begin work.